Message from Gary Booth

 - Information management (Data Protection and Freedom of Information)

 We evaluate the impact of the Governing Body to ensure we are making a positive contribution to school improvement.
-We do this in a number of ways, including through our regular Strategy Group meetings and our annual development day, which all Governors attend.
+We do this in a number of ways, including through our regular Strategy Group meetings.

 If you would like to know more about the Governing Body, please contact the Clerk via the school office.